 The fourth condition on our list is Cognitive Impairment.
 This can include conditions such as Alzheimer’s disease, dementia, and stroke.
 If you have been diagnosed with cognitive impairment, you will likely not be eligible for life insurance.

 The fifth and final condition on our list is Dialysis Dependency.
 This means that you require dialysis treatments to stay alive.
-If you are dependent on dialysis, you will likely not be eligible for life insurance.
+If you depend on dialysis, you will likely not be eligible for life insurance.

-How To Get Life Insurance When Your Uninsurable?
+How To Get Life Insurance When You’re Uninsurable?

 If you have been diagnosed with one of the conditions on our list, you may be wondering how to get life insurance.